This article is also available in Deutsch.

 Seal the Chocolates

-- Melt the white chocolate in a water bath or with a tempering device.
+- Melt 1 cup White chocolate couverture in a water bath or with a tempering device.1 cup White chocolate couverture

 - Fill the melted chocolate into a squeeze bottle and seal the chocolates.